 Please note that these values are approximate and can vary based on the specific brand or quality of tea.
 The nutritional composition can also be affected by factors such as growing conditions, processing methods, and storage.

-Antioxidant Powerhouses: Both Sencha and Matcha are rich in antioxidants, which combat free radicals and reduce oxidative stress and reduce the risk of chronic diseases like heart disease, cancer, and neurodegenerative disorders.
+Antioxidant Powerhouses: Both Sencha and Matcha are rich in antioxidants, which combat free radicals, reduce oxidative stress, and reduce the risk of chronic diseases like heart disease, cancer, and neurodegenerative disorders.
 The abundance of catechins, notably EGCG, contributes to the potent antioxidant activity of both teas.